Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 ```

 This is probably for the best, as it is very confusing behavior.
-There is still one advantage the trailing slash has when using `mv`,even on Linux,
+There is still one advantage the trailing slash has when using `mv`,
-in that is it does not allow you to move a file to a non-existent directory,
+even on Linux, in that is it does not allow you to move a file to
-or move a file that you expect to be a directory that isn't.
+a non-existent directory, or move a file that you expect to be a directory
+that isn't.
 ```
 $ mv dir/dirfile nonedir/
 mv: cannot move 'dir/dirfile' to 'nonedir/': Not a directory